 Yes, it’s a lot of hassle to paint more than you had planned, but it’s so worth it for a good relationship with your neighbours.

 How do you prepare a wooden fence for painting?

-If your fence has been previously painted, remove any loose bits of paint and make sure the surface is clean and dry.
-If you’re painting a previously unpainted fence, just make sure it’s clean and dry.
+If your fence has been previously painted, remove any loose bits of paint and ensure the surface is clean and dry.
+If you’re painting a previously unpainted fence, just ensure it’s clean and dry.

-The only other preparation you have to make is to protect any plants you may have.
+The only other preparation you must make is to protect any plants you may have.
 Cover them while you’re painting to keep them safe.

 What is the best way to paint a fence without the paint seeping through?

 There are two main factors when it comes to painting a fence without the paint seeping through to the other side.